allegheny-college-cmpsc-101-fall-2023/sorting-algorithms-starter/writing/reflection.md

 TODO: Document and justify your choice for all of the experiment parameters.

-## Research Questions
+### Research Questions

-TODO: Clearly state at least three research questions that you want to ask and answer by using the `listsorting` program.
-You should provide the research questions in a list that where each list element starts with "RQ" and ends with a question mark.
+TODO: Clearly state at least three research questions that can be answered by using the `listsorting` program.
 Make sure that your research questions cover different aspects of the sorting algorithms provided by the `listsorting` program.

-TODO: You should provide the three research questions in a bulleted list.
+TODO: Write the RQs in a bulleted list.

+- RQ1:

 ## Performance Analysis